maxprig/ClickWheel/README.md

 ![](https://github.com/doertydoerk/ClickWheel/blob/master/clickWheelScreenShot.png)

-### How to use ClickWheel in your porject?
+### How to use ClickWheel in your project?
 Very simple!

 - In Interface Builder pull out an UIButton to you ViewController and give it proper size and positioning.
 - In the Identity Inspector make it of class C2AClickWheel